-Raffles can only be run by organisations that have been declared by VCGLR.
-The organisation can hold a raffle without a minor gaming permit if the prize value is $5000 or less.
+Raffles can only be conducted to raise funds for organisations that have been declared as community or charitable organisations by us and may require a minor gaming permit.
+You can hold a raffle without a minor gaming permit if the prize value is $5000 or less.
+If you’re conducting a raffle to raise funds on behalf of a charity (i.e. CFA or Cancer Council), you need their written permission before proceeding.

 The information on this page relates to both commercial and community and charitable gaming.